Punjab 1984: Plot

 Shiva and Taari are able to run away from them to reach home but Taari is killed in the middle way.
 Shiva avenged Taari's death by killing Sarhali and Darshan.
 Shiva calls Inspector Rana and challenges him that he would reach his home and Rana could do nothing.
 Rana accepts it and says that Shiva would not be able to cross the village bridge.
 Shiva accepts it.
 Rana with his officers are waiting on the bridge.
 There a truck came and Shiva was hiding in it.
 Shiva kills all the officers.
 Shiva and Rana lead to a big fight.
 Shiva kills Rana, but is himself injured.
 Shiva is able to reach his village street and shouts out loud "Jo Bole so nihal sat sri akal".
 Shiva reaches his home and knocks the door saying "Bebe Main Ghar aa gaya.
 Darwaza Khol Bebe."
 Satwant Kaur opens the door.
 Shiva hugs her and says she is hungry Bebe.
 Satwant Kaur emotionally asks him to come inside.
 But just as Shiva is about to step into the house, Jeeti's husband shot him because Jeeti's husband thought Shiva of being a terrorist.
 Shiva dies in the lap of Satwant Kaur.
 Upon seeing Shiva dead, Jeeti breaks her marriage with the officer by removing her choorha (traditional red bangles which every Punjabi bride wears in her marriage) symbolising that she had been a widow of Shivjeet as she always had feelings for Shivjeet not her husband.
 It also meant that she has broken all ties with her husband.
 Then Bittu's mother come to console Satwant Kaur.
 Satwant Kaur cries inconsolably by seeing Shiva's lifeless body lying in her lap.
 The movie ends by showing a song that shows pictures of some of the mothers who lost their sons in 1984 massacre.

+Release

+The movie was released on the big screens on 27 June, 2014.
+It was also streamed on the Chaupal OTT platform.